 At first, their team of engineers tested off-the-shelf solutions.
 They tried a few online tools which allowed them to upload audio samples, train them and test them.
 Not only did this approach turn out to be very time-consuming, but these tools were not fit for purpose because they listened out for specific sounds.
 For example, home security systems listen out only for breaking glasses.
 In Sonitus’ case, the problem was the opposite.
 Given the recordings of unidentified sounds, they needed to label (or classify) each sound to understand where it was coming from.

-The Design of a New API for Sound Classification
+The Design of a New API for Noise Classification

 From our very first meeting with Sonitus, it was clear that we needed to build a dataset containing the sounds captured by Sonitus’ noise pollution monitoring devices and create an API which would: